 The Indian auto industry is one of the largest in the world.
 The industry accounts for 7.1 per cent of the country's Gross Domestic Product (GDP).
 The Two Wheelers segment with 80 per cent market share is the leader of the Indian Automobile market owing to a growing middle class and a young population.
 Moreover, the growing interest of the companies in exploring the rural markets further aided the growth of the sector.
 The overall Passenger Vehicle (PV) segment has 14 per cent market share.

 India is also a prominent auto exporter and has strong export growth expectations for the near future.
-Overall automobile exports grew 13.01 per cent year-on-year between April-December 2017.
+Overall automobile exports grew 15.81 per cent year-on-year between April-February 2017-18.
 In addition, several initiatives by the Government of India and the major automobile players in the Indian market are expected to make India a leader in the 2W and Four Wheeler (4W) market in the world by 2020.

 The auto industry is set to witness major changes in the form of electric vehicles (EVs), shared mobility, Bharat Stage-VI emission and safety norms.
 Electric cars in India are expected to get new green number plates and may also get free parking for three years along with toll waivers@.
-India's electric vehicle (EV) sales increased 37.5 per cent to 22,000 units during FY 2015-16 and are poised to rise further on the back of cheaper energy storage costs and the Government of India’s vision to see six million electric and hybrid vehicles in India by 2020.
+India's electric vehicle (EV) sales increased to 25,000 units during FY 2016-17 and are poised to rise further on the back of cheaper energy storage costs and the Government of India’s vision to see six million electric and hybrid vehicles in India by 2020.

 Some of the recent/planned investments and developments in the automobile sector in India are as follows: